PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-22 11:50:17
+Last updated: 2024-04-22 11:50:51
-Random Quote: People deserve a second chance, just like businesses. - Marty Byrde
+Random Quote: Animal instinct.
+When faced with danger, seek refuge in the herd. - Seong Gi-hun